CiscoMerchan/keep_note_with_reactjs/README.md

 To use the app, follow these steps:

-1. Clone the project to your local machine.
+1. Clone the project to your local machine.<br>
     `git clone https://github.com/CiscoMerchan/keep_note_with_reactjs.git`
 2. Navigate to the project folder in your terminal.
 3. Run `npm install` to install all necessary dependencies.